 If your child refuses to drink water when they’re down with a fever, try giving him/her some herbal tea instead.
 As long as it doesn’t contain caffeine, herbal teas are perfectly safe for children.
-They are one of the best natural fever remedies and will keep your child hydrated.
+They are one of the best natural home remedies for fever in kids and will keep your child hydrated.
 Herbal teas also have many health benefits that can treat your child’s fever.
 Chamomile tea is a very popular remedy for fever and is even safe for babies.
 Peppermint tea can help settle a bad tummy and ease congested airways.
 You can also add a teaspoon of honey to the tea for better taste and extra antibacterial powers.

 If there’s one thing that children love regardless of whether they are sick or not, it’s popsicles.
 When your child is sick, don’t feel guilty about feeding them fruit popsicles.
 Iced popsicles can cool down your child’s temperature from the inside and hydrate them at the same time.
 You can make your own fruit popsicles by freezing pureed fruit in popsicle molds.
 While natural fruit sugars are fine, we recommend you say no to refined sugars in your child’s popsicles.
 It can one of the best home remedies to reduce fever in kids.

 These tips can help ease your child’s discomfort when they’re down with a fever.
 However, if their temperature rises beyond 103 degrees, make sure you visit a doctor immediately.
 If you are trying to protect your child from falling sick too often, it’s also important that you choose a school that maintains strict standards of hygiene.
 At KLAY, we believe in teaching children about hygiene from a young age so they can stay strong and healthy.